codingPhuc/obsidian_git_computer_network/Email protocols Email (SMTP, POP, POP3, IMAP, HTTP).md

 imap caches local copies of the email onto all of your devices meaning that if you want to view your email in a different computer you imap can synchronized it with the other computer so every computer phone or devieces you have will be synch with all computer
 ### advantage and disadvantages
-- all the email can be s
+- all the email can be send in different server
+- you will be able to see all your email .
+Including sent items , draft , deleted items , and nay cystom folders
+- all the emails and folders are synchornized disadvantage
+- email is not viewable without an internet connection

 ![[pop.PNG]]